gecio/gecio.github.io/docs/_edge/faq/index.en.md

 ### How are flavors managed?

 Flavors are managed in OpenStack.
-Each "public" flavor is available for configuration in the OC.
+Each "public" flavor is available for configuration in Operations Center.

+If a "public" flavor should no longer be selectable in Operations Center when creating a VM, the metadata of the flavor can be changed accordingly.
+To do this, select the flavor in Horizon, click on "Update Metadata", enter *visibility* in the "Custom" field and add it with "+".
+The field now appears under "Existing Metadata".
+Enter the value "false" here and save the change.
+The flavor can now no longer be selected when creating a new VM.
+Existing VMs that use this flavor are not affected and can still be managed in Operations Center.

+Flavors cannot be restricted to individual users.

 ### Are flavors allowed to be deleted?

 Yes, but only if it's ensured that no VM is using the flavor.
 Deletion is done via Horizon.

+If a flavor is deleted that is still in use, each project that has a VM using that flavor cannot be managed in Operations Center any more.

 ### Where can logs be viewed if a VM has been created but doesn't appear?